shyma22/csrf_crawler/README.md

 ## Implementation

 I developed a PHP-based demonstration that simulates a bank transaction webpage intentionally lacking CSRF protection.
 The proof-of-concept illustrates how an attacker could exploit the missing token to perform unauthorized transactions.
 The demo is intended to be run locally using XAMPP; relevant screenshots are included below.

 ![CSRF Vulnerability Alert](cmd.png)
 ![CSRF Attack](bank.png)

+### Detection heuristic

+The crawler uses a simple heuristic: it flags forms as protected only if they contain an `<input>` element whose `name` includes the substring `"csrf"` (case-insensitive).
+**Limitations:** this is a narrow check and may miss valid CSRF protections that use different field names, tokens injected by JavaScript, cookie-based protections (double-submit), or framework-specific names.
+Treat results as indicators for manual follow-up, not definitive proof.